FurryCoders/FALocalRepo/README.md

 To set the cookies use the `config cookies` command.
 See [Config](#config) for more details.

-### Environmental Variables

-`falocalrepo` supports the following environmental variables:

-* `FALOCALREPO_DATABASE` sets a path for the database rather than using the current folder.
-* `FALOCALREPO_MULTI_CONNECTION` allow operating on the database even if it is already opened in other processes.<br/>
-  **Warning**: using this option may cause the database to become corrupt and irreparable.
-* `FALOCALREPO_NO_COLOR` turn off colors for all commands.

 ## Usage

 > **How to Read Usage Instructions**